RajLakshmiMahanty/Foodie/README.md

-# Food Delivery App
+# Foodie App

-Welcome to the repository for the Food Delivery App!
+Welcome to the repository for the Foodie App!
 This repository contains both the frontend and backend code for the application.

 ## Overview

-The Food Delivery App is a full-stack web application that allows users to browse food items, place orders, and manage their account.
+The Foodie App is a full-stack web application that allows users to browse food items, place orders, and manage their account.
 It consists of a frontend built with React.js and a backend built with Node.js, Express.js, and MongoDB.

 ### Frontend